 OECD Working Group on Bribery in International Business Transactions

 The OECD Working Group on Bribery in International Business Transactions (Working Group) is responsible for monitoring the implementation and enforcement of the OECD Anti-Bribery Convention, the 2009 Recommendation and related instruments.
-The Working Group is made up of representatives from the 40 States Parties to the Convention, as well as Latvia, which is in the process of acceding to the Convention, and meets four times per year in Paris.
+The Working Group is made up of representatives from the 41 States Parties to the Convention and meets four times per year in Paris.